Ivana Trump Dead: 5 Fast Facts You Need to Know About Her Children

 Ivana Trump, is dead at age 73.
-Former President Donald Trump’s first wife was found in her Manhattan apartment by police at 12:40 p.m. today, ABC Eyewitness News 7 NY reports.
+Former President Donald Trump’s first wife was found in her Manhattan apartment at 12:40 p.m. today, ABC Eyewitness News 7 NY reports.

 She is survived by her three children: Donald Jr., Ivanka and Eric.
 Donald Trump described his first wife as a “wonderful, beautiful, and amazing woman, who led a great and inspirational life,” according to ABC News.
 “Her pride and joy were her three children, Donald Jr., Ivanka, and Eric,” he wrote.
 “She was so proud of them, as we were all so proud of her.”